 In 2010, Cameron’s parents came to live in an apartment attached to our garage.
 We helped Gramma take care of Grampa because he had dementia.
 We all treasure our memories of him.
 There were so many blessings during his illness including that even when he lost his ability to move by himself and didn’t always know who we were, he still maintained his humble, grateful, humorous personality.
 Since his death, Gramma (who is also a very talented lady) has lived there alone.
 Sometimes she is independent and doing well, sometimes she needs assistance.

 Things change on a daily basis.
 We are constantly learning more about caring for our elders and how folks in general each deal differently with pain, grief, hard stuff, and joy.
 Sometimes it is difficult, sometimes frustrating, sometimes fun and exciting.
 We are finding more and more that as we rely on the Lord for his guidance and help, we can do more and more “impossible” things.

-Cameron has many talents (by the way, there is a very good reason he is dubbed “Handsome” Husband).
+Cameron has many talents.
 He is our fixer, mender of broken stuff, chef extraordinaire, problem solver and consultant, woodworker, and fan of classic cars.
 There have been several amazing careers in Cam’s life.
 He now has a cabinet making and woodworking business.
 Visit our Cam’s Custom Cabinets and Woodworking Page to see some of his amazing work.
 You really need some of his masterpieces in your life!

 He is incredibly patient and is my best friend.
 I cannot put into words how much I appreciate all the sacrifices he makes for his family or how very much I love him.
 He was born on a ranch near here and grew up riding horses, branding and driving tractor.
 Cameron has spent several years working with and repairing electronics, he is the technology expert in our partnership.